-London is one of the most diverse cities in the world, and one could say you haven’t truly experienced it until you’ve had a taste of its multicultural character.
+London is one of the most diverse cities in the world, and you haven’t really experienced it until you’ve had a taste of its multicultural character.

 London’s Important Influences

-The last UK census indicates that 55.1% of London’s population does not identify as White British, showing just how diverse the city is.
+In 2011, 55.1% of London’s population did not identify as White British, showing just how diverse the city is.
 There are significant communities from every corner of the earth and in every borough, who influence the culture, cuisine and feel of the capital.
-Some of the largest communities living in London, identified by the 2011 census are:
+Some of the largest living in London, identified by the 2011 census are:

 - Arabic (106,000)